Light60-1/Microsoft-Rewards-Rewi/docs/FAQ.md

 ### Can I run this on a server 24/7?

 Yes!
-Use Docker with the built-in scheduler for unattended operation.
+Use Docker with your preferred scheduler (cron, Kubernetes CronJob, etc.) or enable the image's optional cron mode.
 See the [Docker Guide](docker.md).

 ---